QA-Cyber/Splunk2Sigma/README.md

 ## Overview

+The **Splunk2Sigma Converter** is a web-based tool designed to convert Splunk search queries (`savedsearches.conf`) into Sigma rules (`.yml` format).
+It leverages AI to ensure that complex Splunk queries are accurately transformed into Sigma rules.
+The tool includes a custom validator that enhances the generated Sigma rule by checking for common issues and providing auto-corrections.
+This custom validation process helps ensure that the Sigma rules are both accurate and compliant with Sigma standards, reducing the need for manual fixes.

-The **Splunk2Sigma Converter** is a web-based tool that allows users to convert Splunk search queries (`savedsearches.conf`) into Sigma rules (`.yml` format).
-Powered by AI, this tool is particularly useful for threat detection engineers and cybersecurity professionals who need to standardize and share detection rules across different SIEM (Security Information and Event Management) systems.
+This tool is particularly useful for threat detection engineers and cybersecurity professionals who need to standardize and share detection rules across different SIEM (Security Information and Event Management) systems.

-The conversion process is enhanced with OpenAI's capabilities, ensuring that complex Splunk queries are accurately transformed into Sigma rules.
-After generating the Sigma rule with AI, the tool runs it through a rule validator checker called [`sigma-cli`](https://github.com/SigmaHQ/sigma-cli) to ensure that the rule adheres to the correct format and SIGMA standards.
-The project is divided into two main components:
-1. **Frontend**: A web interface hosted on GitHub Pages [Sigma2Splunk](https://splunk2sigma.github.io/).
-2. **Backend**: A Flask-based API hosted on Heroku, which handles the conversion logic.

 ## Features

-- **AI-Powered Conversion**: Leverages OpenAI to convert Splunk `savedsearches.conf` queries into Sigma rule YAML format.
+- **AI-Powered Conversion**: Utilizes OpenAI to convert Splunk `savedsearches.conf` queries into Sigma rule YAML format.
-- **Validation**: After conversion, Sigma rules are validated using [`sigma-cli`](https://github.com/SigmaHQ/sigma-cli) to ensure correctness and adherence to SIGMA standards.
+- **Custom Validation**: Includes a custom validation process that automatically detects and corrects common issues in the generated Sigma rules, ensuring they adhere to Sigma standards.
+- **Error Handling**: If the custom validator detects unresolved issues, the rule is sent back to the AI for correction, ensuring higher accuracy and compliance.
 - **Responsive Design**: Built using Bootstrap, ensuring compatibility across various devices.

 ## Project Structure

 ```
-├── backend/
-│   ├── config.py          # Configuration file for the API key and other settings
+├── config.py # Configuration file for the API key and other settings
-│   ├── convert.py         # Main Flask application file that handles the conversion and validation logic
+├── convert.py # Main Flask application file that handles the conversion and validation logic
-│   ├── requirements.txt   # List of dependencies required for the backend
+├── requirements.txt # List of dependencies required for the backend
-│   ├── Procfile           # Heroku-specific file for defining the type of application
+├── Procfile # Heroku-specific file for defining the type of application
-│   ├── temp_sigma_rule.yml # Temporary file used for validation
+├── temp_sigma_rule.yml # Temporary file used for validation
-│   ├── test_rule.yml      # Sample Sigma rule for testing purposes
+├── test_rule.yml # Sample Sigma rule for testing purposes
 ├── .github/
 │ └── workflows/
 │ └── deploy.yml # GitHub Actions workflow for deploying the frontend
 ├── index.html # Main HTML file for the frontend interface
 ├── script.js # JavaScript file for handling frontend logic and API communication
 ├── style.css # Custom CSS file for styling the frontend
 └── README.md # This file
 ```

 ## Installation & Setup

+### Launching the App Locally

-### Backend (Heroku)
+#### Backend

 1. **Clone the repository:**